HomeGuidesAPI ReferenceChangelog

 }

-A note on Tariff Versions (tariffId versus masterTariffId)
+A note on tariff versions (tariffId versus masterTariffId)

-Alternative UX, Skip setting the Utility
+Optional: Skip setting the utility

-Optionally match a bill and set other properties to increase accuracy
+Optional: Match a bill and set other properties to increase accuracy

-You can run an Account Cost Calculationto match your customer's existing utility bill to confirm the account is provisioned with the correct properties.
+You can run an Account Cost Calculation to match your customer's existing utility bill to confirm the account is provisioned with the correct properties.

 California is a popular solar market.
 In California, many residential customers' rates vary by how much power they use (their rates are tiered), and in turn, the size of these tiers is based on where the customer lives.
 For example, customers in temperate coastal regions have lower tier levels than those in hotter inland regions.
 These are sometimes called "baseline regions".
 Other markets have a similar concept where rates on the same tariff are different based on which "sub-region" of the "service area" the customer is in.
 Arcadia keeps track of these regions and will also default to the most likely one based on the account's zip.

 If you want to use the default baseline region, no further action is needed.
-However, if you want to explicitly set the customer’s baseline region, you just set its territoryId
+To explicitly set the customer’s baseline region, set its territoryId value on the account, like you would set any other account property.

-then this tariff has them.
+How do you know the customer's tariff has rates that vary by region?
+Look at the tariff properties on their tariff (you can retrieve them via the Get Account Tariff API with populateProperties=true).
+If there is a property with the keyName of territoryId and a propertyTypes including RATE_CRITERIA then this tariff has them.
 Note that most don't.
 The list of choices in this property is all the regions across this rate plan.
-You can use it, but it's better to present the user with a shorter list; see Example 2 of the Get Territories API Page for how to get a list tailored to the customer's location.
+You can use it, but it's better to present the user with a shorter list; see the Territories API for how to get a list tailored to the customer's location.

 The Arcadia Tariff rate database only has rates that appear in utility tariff books.
 That means that we don't automatically assign state, local, and other "utility taxes".
 That doesn't mean that you can't include them in savings calculations, though.